ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 ---
-title: "Writing your own recipe (compatible with ESMValTool v2.5)"
+title: "Writing your own recipe"
 teaching: 15
 exercises: 30
+compatibility: v.2.6.0

 questions:
 - "How do I create a new recipe?"
 - "Can I use different preprocessors for different variables?"